Invest in Exchange-traded Funds in Australia

 Exchange-traded funds (ETFs) are one of the most popular financial assets traded by investors globally.
 They are versatile and generally considered low-risk investments.
 Some other benefits of ETFs include:

 - ETFs allow investors to buy a basket of shares in a single trade - a great way to diversify your portfolio.

 - ETFs are a low-cost asset to trade with a low management expense ratio (MER).

-- ETFs are easy to trade, and can be bought and sold during the regular ASX trading hours (or U.S. stock exchanges for U.S. ETFs).
+- ETFs are easy to trade and can be bought and sold during the regular ASX trading hours (or during U.S. stock exchange trading hours for U.S. ETFs).

 ETFs are managed funds that exchanges, like the Australian Securities Exchange (ASX), provide to investors to buy and sell.
 They are passive investments that might follow an index like the ASX200, a theme or a commodity such as gold.
 ETFs don’t attempt to outperform the market but follow the value of the assets they track.